mutianyou2013/mutianyou2013.github.io/_posts/2021-09-02-Comparison-between-CE-TinNet-and-LCNN.md

 <center><img src="./assets/img/posts/20210902/Figure4.jpg" width="800"></center>

+## Comparison

 CE-TinNet is a ML based model that considers the lateral interactions between the adsorbates and surface atoms.
 It outperforms the LCNN when considering the adsorbate-adsorbate interactions for NO and O adsorption on Platinum.

+More studies have been down on different surfaces with various adsorbates, and I'll share more results when it's ready to be published.